 8. Unity: The Church of Christ is united in one body without sects and denominations.
 Jesus said that He came to build His Church and not many different churches (Matt.
 16:18).
 Christ said that there is “one flock and one shepherd” (John 10:16).
 Jesus bought His Church with His blood (Acts 20:28), and His Church is God’s special people, who are the saved (1 Pet.
 2:5).
 No one has the right to alter Christ’s Church.
 The Church is a part of God’s eternal purpose, and it is the Kingdom and Nation of Christ on earth (Eph.
 3:10-11, John 18:36, 1 Pet.
 2:9, Col. 1:13, Heb.
 12:28).
 Christ prayed that His believers be one (John 17:20-21).
 The Church can be united in the same mind and the same judgment without division (1 Cor.
 1:10-13).
 Christ’s Church is opposed to denominations, because those who practice divisions and sects cannot inherit the kingdom of Heaven (Gal.
 5:19-21).
 Therefore, the Church of Christ is diligent to avoid and withdraw from false teachers and those openly practicing sin (Acts 20:28-29, Rom.
 16:17-18, 1 Cor.
 5, 2 Thess.
 3:6, 14; 2 Tim.
 4:3-4, Titus 3:10).

 9. Family: The Church of Jesus Christ maintains God’s institution of marriage, which is the basis of the family.
 According to the words of Jesus Christ, God established marriage to consist of one man and one woman from the beginning (Gen. 2:24, Matt.
 19:4-6, Mark 10:6-9, 1 Cor.
 7:2, Eph.
 5:31).
-A husband and wife are to love respect one another (Eph.
+A husband and wife are to love and respect one another (Eph.
 5:28-33, Titus 2:3-5, 1 Pet.
 3:7).
 Father and mother figures are essential roles for the basis of the home (Eph.
 6:1-4).
 The home should be honored (Heb.
 13:4).
 Therefore, all extra-marital sexual relations disregard God’s institution of marriage and are sexually immoral (Heb.
 13:4).
 The Church of Christ recognizes that those who practice sexual immorality will not inherit the kingdom of God and will suffer the punishment of eternal fire (1 Cor.
 6:9-10, Gal.
 5:19-21, Eph.
 5:5, Col. 3:5-6, Jude 1:7, Rev. 21:8).
-Jesus defined adultery to include divorcing and marrying another unless the other spouse is sexually unfaithful (Matt.
+Jesus defined adultery to include divorcing and marrying another unless the other spouse commits fornication, extramarital sex (Matt.
 5:32, 19:6, 9, Mark 10:11-12, Luke 16:18).
-A Christian can only remarry when marrying another is not adulterous (Matt.
+A Christian can only remarry when marrying another is not adultery (Matt.
 19:9, Mark 10:11-12, Rom.
 7:3, 1 Cor.
 7:39).
-The Church maintains that the separation of spouses is sometimes necessary for reasons other than fornication or adultery; however, those separated are commanded not to marry anyone else, and they can only return to each other and should return to one another (1 Cor.
+The Church maintains that the separation of spouses is sometimes necessary for reasons other than fornication or adultery; however, those separated are commanded to not marry another, and they can only return to each other and should return to one another (1 Cor.
 7:2, 5, 10-15).